By Colette Bouchez

 Understanding your core values is at the heart of truly knowing your needs.

-While core values are different for every person, they often touch on such
+While core values are different for every person, they often touch on such personal issues as:

 - The desire to have children